neosinha/BootstrapUI/README.md

 2. does not ask you to write HTML which is then processed through CSS or Javascript.
 3. It sits on top of Bootstrap Framework.

+At present only a few UI elements have been developed but the list is growing rapidly.

 Example: The main app would like,
 ```html
 <head>